Grand Hall shooting suspect denied youthful offender status

 His lawyer put in a request for the youthful offender status, but that request was denied by Judge Brandy Hambright.

-The District Attorney’s office cited his past history with violence as the reason for the motion to be denied, and the judge agreed.
+The District Attorney’s office cited his past history with violence and the circumstances of this case as a reason for the motion to be denied, and the judge agreed.

 On April 1, 2018, hundreds gathered at the Grand Hall for a pre-spring break concert on Easter weekend, when shots rang out.